-Now I’d like to give you some of my interesting fishing history:
+Now I’d like to give you a little more about me:

 I am a private fishing yacht skipper.
 I am not a U.S. Coast Guard licensed charter or commercial fishing captain.
 I was never a military Captain either.
 Because of my lifelong enthusiasm for fishing and boating, and because I used to wear a nautical captain’s hat all the time, people have been calling me Capt’n Tom for over thirty years.

 I do not mean any disrespect to anyone who holds or has held the title of Captain.
 The book “Chapman’s Piloting, Seamanship and Boat Handling”, which is considered an authority on private boating, defines “Captain” as “one who pilots a vessel” and by that description I qualify to be referred to as “Captain”.

 For pretty much all of my life, I have lived and fished the Maryland upper Chesapeake Bay and its tributaries.
 If you ever find yourself in my part of the world, give me a call and we’ll go fishing.

 In 1972, I spent a crazy summer in Boulder, Colorado, catching rainbow trout.
 I used to catch a couple extra limits a day to sell to the passing tourists to have money to drink and chase young hippie chicks at night.
 It was crazy then.
 You would have had to have been there to understand.

 Here I am again with my best fishing buddy Bob Nickel a few years later while we were yellow perch fishing on the Maryland eastern shore back around 1979.
 A bunch of yellow perch are laying out on the ground, a Coleman stove and Pabst Blue Ribbon beer.
 Bob and I and other fiends had plenty of good fishing trips back then.